USAJOBS/help-center/how-to/search/filters/travel-percentage.md

 ### Occasional travel
 The job may require travel from time- to-time, but not on a regular basis.
 The travel may be for training or other work-related duties.

-### 25% or greater
+### 25% or less
-The job requires at least 25% travel, but may require more.
+The job may require up to 25% travel.

-### 50% or greater
+### 50% or less
-The job requires at least 50% travel, but may require more.
+The job may require up to 50% travel.

-### 75% or greater
+### 75% or less
-The job requires at least 75% travel, but may require more.
+The job may require up to 75% travel.